center-for-threat-informed-defense/attack-flow/docs/example_flows.rst

     The format used for creating and editing in the Attack Flow Builder.

 JSON (.json)
-    The machine-readable standard format for exchanging flows.
+    The machine-readable format for exchanging flows.

 Graphviz (.dot)
     An example of converting from Attack Flow to another graph format in order to take